jdh4/tigergpu_visualization/README.md

 `extract.py` creates the "column" files for the gpudash command and it appends the latest data to `utilization.json`. `checkgpu` looks at `utilization.json`. `extract.py` lives in `https://github.com/jdh4/gpudash`

 `extract.py` assumes a given set of hostnames.
-If a host is not found in the raw data from vigilant then the entry is written with the user as "OFFLINE".
+If a host is not found in the raw data from vigilant then the entry is written with the user as "<NO_INFO>".
 Below are some samples from `utilization.json`:

 ```
 {"timestamp": "1622344202", "host": "della-i14g15", "index": "1", "user": "OFFLINE", "util": "N/A", "jobid": "N/A"}  # no info from vigilant